Entity Request for Change Policy

 • Initiating timely payments of government or license fees, required to keep a company in good standing;

-• Facilitating any corporate administrative requests, such as confirmation of key corporate information or copies of corporate documentation, such as board or shareholder resolutions or constitutional documents;
+• Facilitating any corporate administrative requests, such as confirmation of key corporate information or copies of corporate documentation, such as resolutions or constitutional documents;

-• Providing information to the auditors, as required; and
+• Providing information to the auditors, as required.

-You are required to use PwC Legal with respect to services of this nature unless otherwise approved by RPM’s Director of Secretarial and Legal Services.
+You are required to use Computershare with respect to services of this nature unless otherwise approved by RPM’s Senior Director, Corporate Secretarial and Legal Services.

 How to Report Suspected Violation and Management Duty to Respond